kostenickj/UE5_SimpleGroomExporter/readme.md

-simple unreal engine 5 groom exporter to alembic.
+Unreal Engine 5 groom exporter to alembic.

 just right click the groom asset -> asset actions -> export very bare bones at the moment, so pull requests are welcome!